History

 In 2011 Gabriella Dal Pozzo won the Silver Medal for Best Player in Women’s Super League.

-Northern Tigers Men also were champions in the 2015 NSW Men’s NPL 2 season, however due to club championship points were not promoted.
+Northern Tigers Men were champions in the 2015 NSW Men’s NPL 2 season.

 In 2016 Northern Tigers women won the Women’s NPL 2 Club Championship and earned promotion to the 2017 Women’s NPL.
 The all-round strength of the program was shown by all five squads (First Grade, Reserves, U17’s, U15’s and U13’s) qualifying for their respective Grand Finals, securing victories in First Grade, U15’s and U13’s.